Neo-X/Glens_Blog/content/2018-01-19-DeepRL-Algorithms.md

 **Cons:**

-1. Challenging (impossible?) to use TRPO for things like recurrent neural networks.
+1. Challenging to use TRPO for things like recurrent neural networks.
 2. Lots of memory is needed to compute the Fisher vector product (AKA gradient vector product) of the parameters $\theta$
 3. Not easily parallelizable.